MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/Intro.md

 ## Important Information

-- There will be links to more resources on any given topic at the bottom of the page, but you can always search "java" followed by whatever topic you want more information on to find more resources.
+- There will be links to more resources on any given topic at the bottom of the page, but you can always search "java" online followed by whatever topic you want more information on to find more resources.

-- Throughout this guide code some code snippets will use `[...]` to specify a gap, or to specify that there *is* code there, but it isn't relevant at the given time.
+- Throughout this guide code some code snippets will use `[...]` to specify a gap, or to specify that there *can/is* code there, but it isn't relevant at the given time.

 - Some topics, such as [Functions](./course/Functions.md) will only make complete sense in the context of more advanced topics, such as [Classes](../Object-Oriented-Programming/course/Classes.md) and [Packages](../Object-Oriented-Programming/course/Packages.md).
 If you ever don't completely understand a topic that relies on future information, don't worry!
 What's only important is that you understand why a feature exists and how to use it in the context of what you already know.